Anurag1101/python_snake_water_gun/README.md

 - The game compares the player's choice and the computer's choice to decide the outcome.
 - If both choose the same, the game is a draw.
 Otherwise, the predefined logic determines the winner.

+**Code Breakdown:**

+**Choices:**
+    1 represents Snake.
+    -1 represents Water.
+    0 represents Gun.

+**Game Logic:**

+The player’s choice is converted into a corresponding numeric value using a dictionary (your_dict), and the computer’s choice is generated randomly.

+The result is then computed by comparing the two choices:
+    If the player and the computer make the same choice, the game is a draw.
+    If the choices are different, a series of conditional statements determine the winner based on the game’s rules.

 ## How to Run the Code:
 1. Clone the repository or download the code.
 2. Ensure you have Python 3.x installed on your system.